Pallet Racking Height

 Side elevation showing pallet sitting on wheel casing.

-Of course, it is possible for the forks to be extended with their load in the gangway, before the pallet is placed within the rack.
-This increases the width of the gangway because in effect the truck is being used as a conventional counter – balance truck.
+Of course, the forks can be extended with their load in the gangway, before the pallet is placed within the rack.
+This increases the width of the gangway because in effect the truck is being used as a conventional counter-balance truck.

 Overall meausrement for Pallet and load